-3.4 The OLI Protocol Stack and the Service Design Tasks
+3.4 The ICONET Protocol Stack and the Service Design Tasks

-This section discusses how the Service design tasks and work in WP2 have taken recommendations on board of findings of the task T1.6 'PI Protocol Stack' performed in D1.10.
-It also lays out considerations and future steps, preparing the work for the third and final deliverable of task T1.6.
+This section discusses how the Service design tasks and work in WP2 have ultimately taken recommendations on board of findings of the task T1.6 'PI Protocol Stack' performed in D1.10 and D1.11.
+It lays out considerations and final touches concluding on the Integration platform and the Reference Architecture final schema as this was presented in submitted D2.2 'Reference Architecture' deliverable.

-3.4.2 The OLI model and the PoC Platform
+3.4.2 The ICONET Layers model and the PoC Integration Platform (PI Control and Management platform)